gyselroth/balloon-client-desktop/CONTRIBUTING.md

 * `sync`: Object (optional) - sync configuration
   * `interval` Integer (optional) - interval in which syncs run in production context.
 Default: `20`
   * `maxConcurentConnections` Integer (optional) - maximum simultaneous connections for file up- and downloads
 * `enableAutoLaunch` Boolean (optional) - if app should be launched on system startup.
-Default: false
+Default: true
 * `update` Object (optional) - update configuration
   * `enable` Boolean (optional) - Enables automatic (and manual) updates - Default: `true`
   * `checkInterval` Integer (optional) - Interval in days the client should check for updates.
 A first check is always done on app start.
 Default: `7`